 Welcome to part two of this short-but-sweet guide to wine and burgers.
 As part one introduced us all to vegan wines and veggie burgers, this part will, unsurprisingly, focus on meat and fish.

 Let’s cut straight to the chase and discuss beef burgers.
 I am going to make a bold statement – I think there is one particular wine that, above all others, is perfect with any and all beef burgers.
-The South African Liberty Shiraz is aromatic and rich with dark fruit notes.
+The South African Raconteur Shiraz is aromatic and rich with dark fruit notes.
 You will be hard-pressed to find a more impressive wine to accompany any hamburger, cheeseburger or even a bacon burger.
 If your favourite burger toppings are barbecue sauce, mushrooms, tomatoes or spicy peppers, you are onto a winner with this wine.
-Better yet, it is also Fairtrade certified.
 That said, there are other options, of course, like a Malbec, Merlot or a Gigondas.
 The key is to look out for notes like chocolate, dark fruits, plums and spices to bring out the richness of the meat.

 Now, although white wines seem the obvious choice with poultry, there is still a place for red at your burger party.
 If you are combining your chicken burger with more powerful toppings like blue cheese or bacon, a light red wine might be a better bet than a white wine.
 Try a floral Pinot Noir with liquorice notes to cut through any saltier, fattier flavours.